-At ArcelorMittal Europe, we have an advanced knowledge regarding fire safety as we have developed a unique R&D team dedicated to Fire Engineering and solutions developments in order to propose high performance products and solutions:
+At ArcelorMittal Europe, we have advanced knowledge regarding fire safety as we have developed a unique R&D team dedicated to fire engineering and solutions development in order to propose high performance products and solutions:

-- Our Metallic Coated Aluzinc® and Organic Coated Granite® are classified A1 Euro class, the best possible level, meaning non-combustible.
+- Our organic coated Granite® is classified A1 Euro class - the best possible level, meaning non-combustible.

-- Our composite floor product range like Cofrastra® and innovative combined sections and composite flooring system CoSFB are R120 fire resistant, without any additional fire protection.
+- Our composite floor product range such as Cofrastra® and innovative combined sections and composite flooring system CoSFB are R120 fire resistant without any additional fire protection.

-We are continuously innovating new products and solutions and our expertise in fire engineering design concept could also enable architects and engineers to optimize building safety with competitive solutions, as demonstrated on multi storey car parks in most European countries.
+We are continuously innovating new products and solutions and our expertise in fire engineering design concepts also enables architects and engineers to optimise building safety with competitive solutions, as demonstrated in multi-storey car parks in most European countries.

 Fire safety is one of the key requirements for construction.
-Each building has to ensure safety of its occupants in case of a fire; that means it must enable quick and easy detection and escape, but also strongly limit fire spreading.
+Each building has to ensure the safety of its occupants in case of a fire.
+This means it must enable quick and easy detection and escape, but also strongly limit fire spreading.

 Fire Resistance & Fire Reaction